morgansCIC/-luffy_cic-Scandal/README.md

 ![CICONIX nostalgia post](images/2026-04-23210305.png)

-**CICONIX** appears to be an event — likely a tech or innovation conference run by or affiliated with CIC.
+**CICONIX** appears to be an event likely a tech hackathone run by or affiliated with CIC.
 This post is the emotional engine behind everything that follows.
 It reframes the entire account: luffy isn't just randomly oversharing.
 They're processing nostalgia in real time, publicly, for a community they clearly love.
-The shoutouts that follow aren't content — they're a love letter, posted one person at a time.
+The shoutouts that follow aren't content they're a love letter, posted one person at a time.

 Three views on this one.
 The audience is growing.
-Slowly.
+Slowly(but i ve catched that )

 ---

 ## The Shoutout Machine

-Having established the emotional stakes, luffy launched into a series of appreciation posts — each one accompanied by actual photos, which escalates the oversharing from "diary entry" to "unauthorized documentary."
+Having established the emotional stakes, luffy launched into a series of appreciation posts each one accompanied by actual photos, which escalates the oversharing from "diary entry" to "unauthorized documentary."

 ---